23 Top Movies for Chinese Learners in 2025

 Although the Chinese title translates to “I like you,” it was released in 2017 with ‘This Is Not What I Expected.’

 This amusing chick flick is worth your time if you want to learn how to order at a Chinese restaurant or how love couples communicate in China.
-This is one of the top Chinese movies to learn Mandarin.
+This is one of the top Chinese movies for learning Mandarin.

 6. House of Flying Daggers (十面埋伏 / Shí Miàn Mái Fú) — 2004